 - Cut out a small leaf of one color of felt and then a rectangle that is another shade of green.
 (Pattern available)

 - Center the leaf on the rectangle and pin it in place.
 Sew around the outline of the small leaf.
 You can use the thread and floss the same color as the leaf or a different shade of green to add contrast.
-You can view how to sew a blanket stitch HERE.

 - Following the small leaf outline, cut the rectangle felt just outside the smaller leaf about ¼ inch to add an outline effect.